Research Platform Digital Medicine

 To reach these goals, BIH is supporting the development of a Data Integration Center (DIC).
 DICs are to be established at every participating university hospital and respective sites of MI-I partners.

-- Regularly organized workshops with members of the BIH Translational Research Commons follow the goal to establish an active community, to engage in joint research activities and to identify technology needs and requirements with regard to the available infrastructures.
-This forum ensures the opportunity for scientists to meet technologists to discuss scientific projects as well as use cases for challenging the IT infrastructure that is currently being built up.
-The workshops will be continued among the internal developments as well as other events, such as the Berlin Health Innovation’s (BHI) Digital Health Forum.
+Regularly organized workshops with members of the BIH Translational Research Commons follow the goal to establish an active community, to engage in joint research activities and to identify technology needs and requirements with regard to the available infrastructures.
+This forum ensures the opportunity for scientists to meet technologists to discuss scientific projects as well as use cases to challenge the IT infrastructure that is currently being built up.
+The workshops will be continued among the internal developments as well as other events, such as the BIH Innovation’s Digital Health Forum.

-- Besides the provision of administrative services and server infrastructures, the BIH IT Core Facility is substantially involved in the development of the ‘Health Data Platform (HDP)’ for the standardized and interoperable integration of data.
-Together with additional units such as a Data Use & Access Committee, the HDP shall enable researchers and clinicians to access and efficiently use data from the Charité’s healthcare and research context.
+Besides the provision of administrative services and server infrastructures, the BIH IT Core Facility is leading the development of the ‘Health Data Platform (HDP)’ for the standardized and interoperable integration of data.
+Together with additional units such as a Data Use & Access Committee (DUAC), the HDP shall enable researchers and clinicians to access and efficiently use data from the Charité’s healthcare and research context.

-- The HPC Core Facility provides high-performance computing resources with a focus on processing human genome data to 106 scientists from BIH, Charité, and MDC at present.
+The HPC Core Facility provides high-performance computing resources with a focus on processing human genome data to scientists from BIH, Charité, and MDC.
 The Core Facility is continuously improved to serve the needs of scientists and covers topics such as user management systems, access and rights management as well as IT and data security.
-A current task for the facility is to elaborate a concept for the future, including the needs of the newly recruited BIH groups that rely heavily on computing services.

-- BIH is cooperating with the Einstein Center Digital Future (ECDF), among other things by supporting the department with two junior professorships on semantic interoperability and ontologies as well as methods for digital phenotyping.
+BIH is cooperating with the Einstein Center Digital Future (ECDF), among other things by supporting the department with junior professorships.
 In addition, Prof. Dr. Axel Radlach Pries acts as spokesperson for the ECDF digital health department.

-- Collaborations with Charité’s Institute of Medical Informatics (directed by Prof. Dr. Thomas Tolxdorff) and other related research areas and groups are planned to be established following the recruitment for the pending position as Professor in Medical Informatics.
+Collaboration with Charité’s Institute of Medical Informatics (directed by Prof. Dr. Thomas Tolxdorff) and other related research areas and groups are in development.